 Our responsibility is to express opinions on these financial statements based on our audits.
 We did not audit the financial statements of the University of South Alabama Foundation, which represent 92% and 93%, respectively, of total assets and 98% and 99%, respectively, of net assets or net position as of June 30, 2021 and 2020, and 67% and 49%, respectively, of total revenues, gains and other support for the years then ended of the discretely presented component units.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the University of South Alabama Foundation, is based solely on the report of the other auditors.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the University of South Alabama Foundation reasonable assurance about whether the financial statements are free from material misstatement.
 The financial statements of the University of South Alabama Foundation were not audited in accordance with Government Auditing Standards.